-The division department shall provide the necessary application forms to a center seeking
+The division department shall provide the necessary application forms to a center

 67:62:02:04.
 Policies and procedures subject to approval.
-All center policies, procedures, and other requirements of article 67:62 are subject to the approval of the division department as part of the accredit accreditation process.
+All center policies, procedures, and other requirements-of listed in article 67:62 are subject to the approval of the department may grant provisional accreditation to an agency a center seeking accreditation for the first time or to-an agency a center previously accredited to regain accreditation.
+A provisional accreditation certificate may only be issued upon submission of a completed application and a preliminary comprehensive survey by the division department to determine compliance with this article and the requirements of SDCL title 27A.